stephenharris/py_obfuscate/README.md

 ## Configuration

-In the above example we've used YAML as the configuration format; since you pass `py_obfuscate.Obfuscator` an config object (dictionary) you can use any format you wish, so long as parses into the same structure.
+In the above example we've used YAML as the configuration format; since you pass `py_obfuscate.Obfuscator` a config object (dictionary) you can use any format you wish, so long as parses into the same structure.
 The basic structure is:

 ```